-New research from a longterm aging study reveals that happy people not only enjoy life more, but also have more life to enjoy.
-This is why it can be enormously helpful for us to pay close attention to our thoughts, and then re-direct them when we witness ourselves thinking with negativity.
+New research from a long-term aging study reveals that happy people not only enjoy life more but also have more lifespan in which to enjoy it.
+This is why it can be enormously helpful for us to pay close attention to our thoughts and then re-direct them when we witness ourselves thinking with negativity.

-This is also why forgiving others is one of the most healing things we can ever do for ourselves, as the act of forgiveness can help to derail the runaway train of a repetitive negative thought.
+This is also why forgiving others is one of the most healing things we can ever do for ourselves, as the act of forgiveness can help to derail the runaway train of repetitive, negative thoughts.

-Remember that sometimes during our busy everyday lives, it’s oddly challenging to drop into an actual feeling.
-We have a tendency to intellectualize gratitude.
+Remember that sometimes during our busy everyday lives, dropping into an actual feeling is oddly challenging.
+We tend to intellectualize gratitude.
 And that’s okay.
-Start there, if you need to (see #8 above).
+Start there if you need to (see #8 above).

-I like to imagine my body is getting lighter, and that my heart is floating up like helium and radiating playfulness and love.
+I like to imagine my body getting lighter and my heart floating up like helium, radiating playfulness and love.
 Heck, sometimes I even throw my hands up over my head in celebration!
-Judge me if you will but I’m telling you, it works for me.
+Judge me if you will, but I’m telling you, it works for me.

 Negativity leads to unfortunate events.

 To be healthy for the long haul, the words that play in our brains need to be as positive as possible: